brendt/stitcher.io/src/content/blog/2018-10-16-laravel-domains.md

 I've been structuring complex code bases like this for two years, and can say from experience that it's significantly more easy to reason about them now.
 In end, I believe developer experience is equally important as theoretical knowledge and paradigms to succeed.

+---

+👋 Hi, thanks for reading!
+I hope this post can help you in one way or another.

+If you want to talk more about this topic –I do– you can always send me a Tweet or e-mail.
+Here's my [Twitter](*https://twitter.com/brendt_gd), and here my [e-mail](mailto:brendt@stitcher.io).